All Books

 Key Takeaways

-• What it means to be human is not defined by your origins.
+• Your identity is defined by your choices, not your origins.

 Who Should Read

-Sci-fi fans interested in deep ethical questions about cloning and identity.
+Sci-fi readers interested in ethical questions about cloning and identity.

 #38